c4tandl/ctl/src/markdown/pages/reading-resources/high-school-readers.md

 DuMaurier, Daphne    *Rebecca*

-Edwards, Kim    The Memory Keeper’s Daughter

-Eggers, Dave    A Heartbreaking Work of Staggering Genius, What Is

-the What, and Zeitoun

-Ellison, Ralph    The Invisible Man

-Enright, Anne    The Gathering

-Eugenides, Jeffrey    Middlesex and The Virgin Suicides

-Fitch, Janet    White Oleander

-Fitzgerald, F. Scott    The Great Gatsby and Tender Is the Night

-Fleming, Keith    The Boy with a Thorn in His Side

-Foer, Jonathan Safran    Extremely Loud and Incredibly Close

-Forster, E.M.
-Howard’s End and A Room with a View

-Fowler, Karen    The Jane Austen Book Club

-Fowles, John    The French Lieutenant’s Woman

-Franzen, Jonathan    The Corrections

-Frazier, Charles    Cold Mountain

-Freudenberger, Neil    Lucky Girls

-Gaiman, Neil    American Gods and Anansi Boys

-Galloway, Gregory    As Simple as Snow

-Garland, Alex    The Beach

-Gilbert, Elizabeth    Stern Men

-Gladwell, Malcolm    Blink, The Tipping Point, and Outliers

-Golding, William    Lord of the Flies

-Gore, Al    An Inconvenient Truth

-Green, Hannah    I Never Promised You a Rose Garden

-Griffin, John Howard    Black Like Me

-Guest, Judith    Ordinary People

-Guterson, David    Snow Falling on Cedars

-Haddon, Mark    The Curious Incident of the Dog in the Night-Time

-Haig, Matt    The Dead Fathers Club

-Harding, Paul    Tinkers

-Harris, Jane    The Observations

-Harris, Joanne    Chocolat

-Haruf, Ken    Plainsong

-Heller, Joseph    Catch-22

-Herbert, Frank    Dune

-Hijuelos, Oscar    Dark Dude

-Hillenbrand, Laura    Seabiscuit

-Hoffman, Alice    At Risk

-Hornby, Nick    High Fidelity, About a Boy, and Slam

-Hosseini, Khaled    The Kite Runner

-Huxley, Aldous    Brave New World

-Irving, John    The Ciderhouse Rules, Hotel New Hampshire,

-A Prayer for Owen Meany, and The World According to Garp

-Ishiguro, Kazuo    Never Let Me Go and The Remains of the Day

-Janzen, Rhoda    Mennonite in a Little Black Dress

-Johnson, Diane    Le Divorce

-Johnson, Joyce    Minor Characters

-Jones, Lloyd    Mr. Pip

-Joravsky, Ben    Hoop Dreams

-Junger, Sebastian    War

-Karr, Mary    Cherry, Liar’s Club, and Lit

-Kaysen, Susanna    Girl, Interrupted

-Kidd, Sue Monk    The Secret Life of Bees

-Kesey, Ken    One Flew Over the Cuckoo’s Nest

-King, Stephen    The Shining

-Kingsolver, Barbara    Animal Dreams, The Bean Trees

-The Lacuna, and The Poisonwood Bible

-Kneale, Matthew    When We Were Romans

-Koertge, Ron    The Burn Journals

-Korman, Gordon    Jake Reinvented

-Kovic, Ron    Born on the Fourth of July

-Krakauer, John    Into Thin Air and Into the Wild

-Krauss, Nichole    The History of Love

-Lamott, Anne    Blue Shoe

-Lee, Harper    To Kill a Mockingbird

-Lehane, Dennis    Mystic River

-Letts, Billie    Where the Heart Is

-Levy, Andrea    A Small Island

-Lockhart, E.    The Disreputable History of Frankie Landau-Banks

-London, Jack    The Call of the Wild

-Lovell, James and Jeffrey Kluger    Apollo 13

-Ludlum, Robert    The Bourne trilogy

-Maclean, Norman    Young Men and Fire

-McCann, Colin    Let the Great World Spin

-McCarthy, Cormac    The Crossing, The Road, and No Country for Old Men

-McCarthy, Mary    A Charmed Life and The Group

-McEwan, Ian    Atonement and Saturday

-Mailer, Norman    The Naked and the Dead

-Marquez, Gabriel Garcia    Love in the Time of Cholera

-and One Hundred Years of Solitude

-Martel, Yann    Life of Pi

-Martin, Steve    Shopgirl

-Martinez, A. Lee    Gil’s All-Fright Diner

-McCann, Colin    Let the Great World Spin

-McCormick, Patricia    Purple Heart

-Messud, Claire    The Emperor’s Children

-Mezrich, Ben    Bringing Down the House

-Minot, Susan    Evening and Monkeys

-Moehringer, J.R.
-The Tender Bar

-Moody, Rick    The Ice Storm

-Moore, Lorrie    Birds of America, A Gate at the Stairs, and Who Will

-Run the Frog Hospital?

-Morrison, Toni    Beloved, The Bluest Eye, and A Mercy

-Mosley, Walter    47

-Munro, Alice    Dance of the Happy Shades, Friend of My Youth

-Lives of Girls and Women, The Love of a Good Woman, Runaway

-and Something I’ve Been Meaning to Tell You

-Nabukov, Vladimir    Lolita and Pale Fire

-Nafisi, Azar    Reading Lolita in Tehran

-Nasar, Sylvia    A Beautiful Mind

-Nicholls, David    One Day

-Oates, Joyce Carol    We Were the Mulvaneys

-Obama, Barack    Dreams from My Father

-O’Brien, Patrick    The Master and Commander series

-O’Brien, Tim    The Things They Carried, If I Die in a Combat Zone

-and Going After Cacciato

-Ondaatje, Michael    The English Patient

-O’Neill, Joseph    Netherland

-Patchett, Anne    Bel Canto and Truth and Beauty: A Friendship

-Perotta, Tom    Election

-Pessl, Marisha    Special Topics in Calamity Physics

-Plath, Sylvia    The Bell Jar

-Prachett, Terry    Nation

-Prose, Francine    Goldengrove

-Proulx, E. Annie    The Shipping News

-Reichl, Ruth    Tender at the Bone

-Remarque, Erich Maria    All Quiet on the Western Front

-Rice, Anne    Interview with the Vampire

-Rich, Simon    Ant Farm

-Robbins, Tom    Even Cowgirls Get the Blues

-Robinson, Lewis    Water Dogs

-Robinson, Marilyn    Gilead and Housekeeping

-Rosoff, Meg    The Bride’s Farewell, How I Live Now, and What I Was

-Roth, Phillip    Good-bye, Columbus and The Human Stain

-Roy, Arundhati    The God of Small Things

-Rushdie, Salman    Haroun and the Sea of Stories and Luka and the Fire of Life

-Russo, Richard    Empire Falls

-Sacco, Joe    Palestine and Safe Area Gorazde

-Sagan, Carl    Contact

-Salinger, J.D.
-Catcher in the Rye

-Satrapi, Marjane    Persepolis and Persepolis II

-Schiff, David    Beautiful Boy

-Sedaris, David    Dress Your Family in Corduroy and Denim, Naked,

-and Me Talk Pretty One Day

-Sharra, Michael    The Killer Angels

-Shepard, Jim    Project X

-Shields, Carol    Unless

-Silverstein, Ken    The Radioactive Boy Scout

-Simpson, Mona    Anywhere But Here

-Sittenfeld, Curtis    Prep

-Smiley, Jane    A Thousand Acres

-Smith, Ali    The Accidental

-Smith, Alison    Name All the Animals

-Smith, Dodie    I Capture the Castle

-Smith, Zadie    On Beauty and White Teeth

-Spencer, Scott    Waking the Dead

-Spiegelman, Art    Maus I and Maus II

-Stewart, Leah    The Myth of You and Me

-Stegner, Wallace    Angle of Repose and Crossing to Safety

-Stockett, Kathryn    The Help

-Strout, Elizabeth    Amy and Isabelle and Olive Kitteridge

-Sullivan, J. Courtney    Commencement

-Swofford, Anthony    Jarhead

-Tan, Amy    The Joy Luck Club

-Tartt, Donna    The Secret History

-Tinti, Hannah    The Good Thief

-Toews, Miriam    A Complicated Kindness

-Trillin, Calvin    About Alice, Remembering Denny, and others

-Trumbo, Dalton    Johnny Got His Gun

-Updike, John    The Centaur, Couples, The Witches of Eastwick, and

-and the Rabbit trilogy

-Vizzini, Ned    Be More Chill and It’s Kind of a Funny Story

-Vonnegut, Kurt    Welcome to the Monkey House, Armageddon in Retrospect,

-Slapstick, and Slaughterhouse-Five

-Walbert, Kate    A Short History of Women

-Walls, Jeanette    The Glass Castle

-Waugh, Evelyn    Brideshead Revisited

-Wharton, Edith    House of Mirth

-Whitehead, Colson    Sag Harbor

-Wiesel, Elie    Night

-Wolff, Tobias    In Pharaoh’s Army, Our Story Begins, Old School,

-and This Boy’s Life

-Woolf, Virginia    To the Lighthouse and A Room of One’s Own

-Wright, Richard    Native Son and Black Boy

-Wroblewski, David    The Story of Edgar Sawtelle

-Young, Rusty and Thomas McFadden    Marching Powder

-Zusak, Markus    The Book Thief and I Am the Messenger

-**Zinn, Howard    A People’s History of the United States**
+Edwards, Kim    *The Memory Keeper’s Daughter*

+Eggers, Dave    *A Heartbreaking Work of Staggering Genius, What Is the What,* and *Zeitoun*

+Ellison, Ralph    *The Invisible Man*

+Enright, Anne    *The Gathering*

+Eugenides, Jeffrey    *Middlesex* and T*he Virgin Suicides*

+Fitch, Janet    *White Oleander*

+Fitzgerald, F. Scott    *The Great Gatsby* and *Tender Is the Night*

+Fleming, Keith    *The Boy with a Thorn in His Side*

+Foer, Jonathan Safran    *Extremely Loud and Incredibly Close*

+Forster, E.M.    *Howard’s End* and *A Room with a View*

+Fowler, Karen    *The Jane Austen Book Club*

+Fowles, John    *The French Lieutenant’s Woman*

+Franzen, Jonathan    *The Corrections*

+Frazier, Charles    *Cold Mountain*

+Freudenberger, Neil    *Lucky Girls*

+Gaiman, Neil    *American Gods* and *Anansi Boys*

+Galloway, Gregory    *As Simple as Snow*

+Garland, Alex    *The Beach*

+Gilbert, Elizabeth    *Stern Men*

+Gladwell, Malcolm    *Blink, The Tipping Point*, and *Outliers*

+Golding, William    *Lord of the Flies*

+Gore, Al    *An Inconvenient Truth*

+Green, Hannah    *I Never Promised You a Rose Garden*

+Griffin, John Howard    *Black Like Me*

+Guest, Judith    *Ordinary People*

+Guterson, David    *Snow Falling on Cedars*

+Haddon, Mark    *The Curious Incident of the Dog in the Night-Time*

+Haig, Matt    *The Dead Fathers Club*

+Harding, Paul    *Tinkers*

+Harris, Jane    *The Observations*

+Harris, Joanne    *Chocolat*

+Haruf, Ken    *Plainsong*

+Heller, Joseph    *Catch-22*

+Herbert, Frank    *Dune*

+Hijuelos, Oscar    *Dark Dude*

+Hillenbrand, Laura    *Seabiscuit*

+Hoffman, Alice    *At Risk*

+Hornby, Nick    *High Fidelity, About a Boy*, and *Slam*

+Hosseini, Khaled    *The Kite Runner*

+Huxley, Aldous    *Brave New World*

+Irving, John    *The Ciderhouse Rules, Hotel New Hampshire, A Prayer for Owen Meany,* and *The World According to Garp*

+Ishiguro, Kazuo    *Never Let Me Go* and *The Remains of the Day*

+Janzen, Rhoda    *Mennonite in a Little Black Dress*

+Johnson, Diane    *Le Divorce*

+Johnson, Joyce    *Minor Characters*

+Jones, Lloyd    *Mr. Pip*

+Joravsky, Ben    *Hoop Dreams*

+Junger, Sebastian    *War*

+Karr, Mary    *Cherry, Liar’s Club,* and *Lit*

+Kaysen, Susanna    *Girl, Interrupted*

+Kidd, Sue Monk    *The Secret Life of Bees*

+Kesey, Ken    *One Flew Over the Cuckoo’s Nest*

+King, Stephen    *The Shining*

+Kingsolver, Barbara    *Animal Dreams, The Bean Trees, The Lacuna,* and *The Poisonwood Bible*

+Kneale, Matthew    *When We Were Romans*

+Koertge, Ron    *The Burn Journals*

+Korman, Gordon    *Jake Reinvented*

+Kovic, Ron    *Born on the Fourth of July*

+Krakauer, John    *Into Thin Air* and *Into the Wild*

+Krauss, Nichole    *The History of Love*

+Lamott, Anne    *Blue Shoe*

+Lee, Harper    *To Kill a Mockingbird*

+Lehane, Dennis    *Mystic River*

+Letts, Billie    *Where the Heart Is*

+Levy, Andrea    *A Small Island*

+Lockhart, E.    *The Disreputable History of Frankie Landau-Banks*

+London, Jack    *The Call of the Wild*

+Lovell, James and Jeffrey Kluger    *Apollo 13*

+Ludlum, Robert    The *Bourne* trilogy

+Maclean, Norman    *Young Men and Fire*

+McCann, Colin    *Let the Great World Spin*

+McCarthy, Cormac    *The Crossing, The Road,* and *No Country for Old Men*

+McCarthy, Mary    *A Charmed Life* and *The Group*

+McEwan, Ian    *Atonement* and *Saturday*

+Mailer, Norman    *The Naked and the Dead*

+Marquez, Gabriel Garcia    *Love in the Time of Cholera* and *One Hundred Years of Solitude*

+Martel, Yann    *Life of Pi*

+Martin, Steve    *Shopgirl*

+Martinez, A. Lee    *Gil’s All-Fright Diner*

+McCann, Colin    *Let the Great World Spin*

+McCormick, Patricia    *Purple Heart*

+Messud, Claire    *The Emperor’s Children*

+Mezrich, Ben    *Bringing Down the House*

+Minot, Susan    *Evening* and *Monkeys*

+Moehringer, J.R.    *The Tender Bar*

+Moody, Rick    *The Ice Storm*

+Moore, Lorrie   * Birds of America, A Gate at the Stairs,* and *Who Will Run the Frog Hospital?*

+Morrison, Toni    *Beloved, The Bluest Eye,* and *A Mercy*

+Mosley, Walter    *47*

+Munro, Alice    *Dance of the Happy Shades, Friend of My Youth, Lives of Girls and Women, The Love of a Good Woman, Runaway* and *Something I’ve Been Meaning to Tell You*

+Nabukov, Vladimir    *Lolita* and *Pale Fire*

+Nafisi, Azar    *Reading Lolita in Tehran*

+Nasar, Sylvia    *A Beautiful Mind*

+Nicholls, David    *One Day*

+Oates, Joyce Carol    *We Were the Mulvaneys*

+Obama, Barack    *Dreams from My Father*

+O’Brian, Patrick    The *Master and Commander* series

+O’Brien, Tim    *The Things They Carried, If I Die in a Combat Zone* and *Going After Cacciato*

+Ondaatje, Michael    *The English Patient*

+O’Neill, Joseph    *Netherland*

+Patchett, Anne    *Bel Canto* and *Truth and Beauty: A Friendship*

+Perotta, Tom    *Election*

+Pessl, Marisha    *Special Topics in Calamity Physics*

+Plath, Sylvia    *The Bell Jar*

+Prachett, Terry    *Nation*

+Prose, Francine    *Goldengrove*

+Proulx, E. Annie    *The Shipping News*

+Reichl, Ruth    *Tender at the Bone*

+Remarque, Erich Maria    *All Quiet on the Western Front*

+Rice, Anne    *Interview with the Vampire*

+Rich, Simon    *Ant Farm*

+Robbins, Tom    *Even Cowgirls Get the Blues*

+Robinson, Lewis    *Water Dogs*

+Robinson, Marilyn    *Gilead* and *Housekeeping*

+Rosoff, Meg    *The Bride’s Farewell, How I Live Now,* and *What I Was*

+Roth, Phillip    *Good-bye, Columbus* and *The Human Stain*

+Roy, Arundhati    *The God of Small Things*

+Rushdie, Salman    *Haroun and the Sea of Stories* and *Luka and the Fire of Life*

+Russo, Richard    *Empire Falls*

+Sacco, Joe    *Palestine* and *Safe Area Gorazde*

+Sagan, Carl    *Contact*

+Salinger, J.D.    *Catcher in the Rye*

+Satrapi, Marjane    *Persepolis* and *Persepolis II*

+Schiff, David    *Beautiful Boy*

+Sedaris, David    *Dress Your Family in Corduroy and Denim, Naked,* and *Me Talk Pretty One Day*

+Sharra, Michael    *The Killer Angels*

+Shepard, Jim    *Project X*

+Shields, Carol    *Unless*

+Silverstein, Ken    *The Radioactive Boy Scout*

+Simpson, Mona    *Anywhere But Here*

+Sittenfeld, Curtis    *Prep*

+Smiley, Jane    *A Thousand Acres*

+Smith, Ali    *The Accidental*

+Smith, Alison    *Name All the Animals*

+Smith, Dodie    *I Capture the Castle*

+Smith, Zadie    *On Beauty* and *White Teeth*

+Spencer, Scott    *Waking the Dead*

+Spiegelman, Art    *Maus I* and *Maus II*

+Stewart, Leah    *The Myth of You and Me*

+Stegner, Wallace    *Angle of Repose* and *Crossing to Safety*

+Stockett, Kathryn    *The Help*

+Strout, Elizabeth    *Amy and Isabelle* and *Olive Kitteridge*

+Sullivan, J. Courtney    *Commencement*

+Swofford, Anthony    *Jarhead*

+Tan, Amy    *The Joy Luck Club*

+Tartt, Donna    *The Secret History*

+Tinti, Hannah    *The Good Thief*

+Toews, Miriam    *A Complicated Kindness*

+Trillin, Calvin    *About Alice, Remembering Denny,* and others

+Trumbo, Dalton    *Johnny Got His Gun*

+Updike, John    *The Centaur, Couples, The Witches of Eastwick,* and the *Rabbit* trilogy

+Vizzini, Ned    *Be More Chill* and *It’s Kind of a Funny Story*

+Vonnegut, Kurt    *Welcome to the Monkey House, Armageddon in Retrospect, Slapstick,* and *Slaughterhouse-Five*

+Walbert, Kate    *A Short History of Women*

+Walls, Jeanette    *The Glass Castle*

+Waugh, Evelyn    *Brideshead Revisited*

+Wharton, Edith    *House of Mirth*

+Whitehead, Colson    *Sag Harbor*

+Wiesel, Elie    *Night*

+Wolff, Tobias    *In Pharaoh’s Army, Our Story Begins, Old School,* and *This Boy’s Life*

+Woolf, Virginia    *To the Lighthouse* and *A Room of One’s Own*

+Wright, Richard    *Native Son* and *Black Boy*

+Wroblewski, David   * The Story of Edgar Sawtelle*

+Young, Rusty and Thomas McFadden    *Marching Powder*

+Zusak, Markus    *The Book Thief* and *I Am the Messenger*

+Zinn, Howard    *A People’s History of the United States*